crimsoncore/thev/src/lab_powershell.md

 # Powershell Lab - Bypassing AMSI and ETW

 > ***IMPORTANT*** : Please do not send submit samples to `Virus Total` or any other public virus-scanning services, unless specifically instructed.
 We don't want to burn our payloads for this training.
-> Make sure at all times that sample submussion in Microsoft Defender is turned off, and if for some reason you get prompted to submit a sample, deny the request.
+> **Make sure at all times that sample submussion in Microsoft Defender is `turned off`, and if for some reason you get prompted to submit a sample, deny the request.**

 Make exceptions in Windows Defender: